hsiao62osu/oso-de-repository/docs/html-css/html-css-module-two.md

 - The opening tag starts with `<` (less than sign), followed by the element’s name, and ends with `>` (greater than sign)
 - The closing tag starts with `</` (slash and less than sign), followed by the element’s name, and ends with `>` as well

-A HTML element’s content is wrapped in between its opening and closing tags; for example, here is a paragraph (the closing tag is italicized for clarity):
+A HTML element’s content is wrapped in between its opening and closing tags; for example, here is a paragraph:

 ```html
 <p>I am a paragraph.</p>